 Leanne Mai-ly Hilgart couldn’t find a winter jacket that was beautiful and cruelty-free.
 So she designed one.

 In 2009, she launched Vaute Couture as a concept, with pre-orders and no physical product or investors.
-Her new customers supported the brand on pure faith, buying into Leanne’s story, and her vision to change the world.
+Her new customers supported the fashion ecommerce brand on pure faith, buying into Leanne’s story, and her vision to change the world.
 The demand and the hundreds of early supporters were just the validation she needed to forge ahead with production and build what she hoped would be the future of fashion.

 Just seven years later, she’s trailblazer in the world of vegan apparel, manufacturing and shipping her expanding line of socially conscious and animal friendly designs worldwide.
 CNN called her “the rebel of NY Fashion Week” and just today, Vaute closed on an official manhattan flagship storefront.

 I want to set a new standard in fashion.

 I sat down with Leanne when she visited the Shopify offices in Toronto this winter.
 She was running a pop-up in town, while honing her Canadian distribution and setting up a new factory.
 Upon meeting her, you’re instantly disarmed.
 You can't help but be swept up in her warmth and her drive.
 She’s the natural face and heart of her brand because so much of her own story is sewn into every piece.
 And because you want to hear her tell it.